haxsaw/hikaru/docs/model-releases-and-versions.rst

 --------------------------

 Using imports to specify which release to use works when you're creating objects directly, but what about when Hikaru is creating the objects for you, for example as as a result of calling ``load_full_yaml()``?

 Hikaru maintains two notions of a **default** release; one globally for a program, and one on a per-thread basis.
 If a per-thread release isn't set then the global default release is used.
 Hikaru supplies some functions to view and alter these values:

-- The ``get_default_release()`` method returns a string that is the name of the release set for the current thread, and if there isn't one then it returns the name of the global release for the program.
+- The :ref:`get_default_release()<get_default_release doc>` method returns a string that is the name of the release set for the current thread, and if there isn't one then it returns the name of the global release for the program.
-- The ``set_default_release()`` function sets the string name of the default release to use for the current thread; hence different threads can default to different releases of Hikaru objects and hence the underlying K8s API.
+- The :ref:`set_default_release()<set_default_release doc>` function sets the string name of the default release to use for the current thread; hence different threads can default to different releases of Hikaru objects and hence the underlying K8s API.
-- The ``set_global_default_release()`` function sets the the string name of the global default release to use in the entire program; so if a thread doesn't have its own default then it will fall back to the value supplied with this call.
+- The :ref:`set_global_default_release()<set_global_default_release doc>` function sets the the string name of the global default release to use in the entire program; so if a thread doesn't have its own default then it will fall back to the value supplied with this call.

 =========
 Versions